 Local businesses need manufacturing staff, chemists, engineers, and other STEM professionals to be profitable and sustainable over time.
 To engage high school students with careers in their home communities, Learning Undefeated has teamed up with Purdue University’s TRAILS 2.0 team to create authentic, meaningful, and personalized learning opportunities for students across the country.
 The program’s place-based learning context enables students to explore their local environment and learn about STEM opportunities in their region.

-From the beautiful coast of Maryland’s Eastern Shore, to the breathtaking vistas of eastern Colorado, we’re showcasing local entrepreneurs to provide students with a firsthand peek into STEM-related career fields.
+From the beautiful coast of Maryland’s Eastern Shore to the breathtaking vistas of eastern Colorado—and all the way to the vibrant landscapes of Hawaii—we’re showcasing local entrepreneurs to provide students with a firsthand peek into STEM-related career fields.
 Each activity set includes an anticipation guide, a career profile video, a teacher guide, and a post-activity handout for teachers to use in the classroom.

 Eastern Shore Career Profile: Fishing & Aquaculture Industries